jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/dictionary/dictionary.rst

 .. note:: The order of the rows may not be saved after import of csv file data into the dictionary

 1. Navigate to platform_address_here/dictionary
-2. Open dictionary for editing (by clicking on edit icon) or create new one
+2. Open dictionary for editing (by clicking the edit icon) or create new one
-3. Click on "Import" button in the header
+3. Click the "Import" button in the header

 .. image:: pic_dictionary/importButton.png
    :width: 600